cawoodfield/clab-nanog/README.md

   ln -s /opt/clab/files/junos_sfnt.lic ${CLABDIR}/files/junos_sfnt.lic
   ```

-4. If not already present, pull Docker images for Arista cEOSLab and Juniper cRPD and tag them as `ceos:latest` and `crpd:latest` respectively
+4. If not already present, pull Docker images for Arista cEOSLab and Juniper cRPD and tag them as `ceos:latest` and `crpd:latest` respectively.
+NANOG Hackathon EC2 instance already has these images.

 ## Deploy